aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 4. Proceed to generate CAPC template and pass these secretRefs to CAPC who will add an OwnerRef to them

 The secrets will be managed by EKS-A insofar that they can be created but not updated.
-If users want to update an existing secret, they will have to do so manually both in the k8s secret object, as well as the local ini file prior to running upgrade.
-We can also add a warning if there is a discrepancy in secret contents between the k8s object and the ini file.
+If users want to update an existing secret, they will have to do so manually both in the K8s secret object, as well as the local ini file prior to running upgrade.
+We will also error out if there is a discrepancy in secret contents between the K8s object and the ini file.
 This will provide a safeguard to prevent unintentionally setting incorrect credentials for a whole collection of clusters.

 ### Backwards Compatibility